-- 1. On behalf of the sub-funds votes, were cast on 1827 agenda items at 141 shareholders' meetings. - 2.
-The portfolio contained on average 0.06% investments that are on the Exclusion list as result of the application of the applicable exclusion policy.
+- 1. On behalf of the sub-funds votes, were cast on 1087 agenda items at 108 shareholders' meetings. - 2.
+The portfolio contained on average 0.09% investments that are on the Exclusion list as result of the application of the applicable exclusion policy.
 Unless sanctions stipulate specific timelines, exclusions apply within three months after the announcement.
 If selling is not possible for liquidity reasons, then buying is not allowed.
 Once selling is possible at a reasonable price, holdings will be sold. - 3.
 0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 4.
-0.67% of the holdings in portfolio had an elevated sustainability risk profile. - 5.
-The sub-fund's weighted carbon footprint was 41.59% better than that of the general market index.
+3.48% of the holdings in portfolio had an elevated sustainability risk profile.